 We offer effective clinical outpatient assessments and psychological care for individual adults.
 We treat a number of mental health disorders but what we do best is work with you to support your goals to develop better coping skills.
 Learning and developing better coping skills can lead to improved relationships at home and at work, decrease codependent, non-productive behavior, feeling less reactive, and better manage anxiety and depression.
 We offer a neutral, safe space in which to process your thoughts and feelings, develop inner awareness, value your inner strengths, improve areas of weakness, and ultimately, bring about positive and lasting change.

 Our Pet Loss Support Group has been meeting monthly since it was founded in 2004.
 Find emotional support when saying good-bye to the pet you love.
-Attending our support group aids in normalizing your grief in a way that is constructive and aids the healing process through a sense of togetherness and community.
-Connect with others who grieve over the loss of their fallen hero, share stories, photos and emotions to validate feelings in a safe emotional space.
+Attending our support group aids in normalizing your grief in a way that is constructive and healing.
+Although our stories will differ, we share a similar pain.
+Through the support Group experience, we create a safe space to sit with your pain and find community.
+Grief is isolating.
+We connect with others who also grieve the loss of their fallen hero, share stories, photos.
+We validate emotions and feelings in a safe emotional space.
 Pet loss is recognized as a form of disenfranchised grief as not all people understand and accept that we can, and do, form and experience deep emotional attachments with our pets.
 Here, we get it.
-We want to help others through this difficult time.
+You don't need to explain.
+We help others through this difficult time.